-Our society especially the different kinds of media teach people that being fatty is not healthy.
+Our society especially the different kinds of media teach people that being fat is not healthy.
 Thus, reducing weight is necessary.
 As a result, thousands of health products are flooding the internet as well as on the traditional media.

 Most of the commercials out there impose diet as an effective method for reducing weight.
 As a result, people buy the so-called dietary supplements.
-Unfortunately, the common belief that diet will result to better health is faulty.
+Unfortunately, the common belief that diet will result in better health is faulty.

 In fact, a recent study found that food deprivation can only result to gain weight in the future.
 In other words, a diet or self-induced food suppression is not an effective way of achieving a healthy life.

 Technically, it is not self-induced food suppression that can make you healthy.
 The reason behind is that food deprivation can only result in more food intake.
 In her article published in The New York Times, Sandra Aamodt a neuroscientist said that;